HIV Treatment

 When is it time to start taking HIV medicines?

 Women with HIV who become pregnant and are not already taking HIV medicines should also start taking HIV medicines as soon as possible.
+It is important for people with HIV to take their HIV medicines as prescribed, which could be every day (pills) or every one or two months (injections).

 What HIV medicines are included in an HIV treatment regimen?

-There are many HIV medicines available for HIV treatment regimens.
+There are many FDA-approved HIV medicines available for HIV treatment regimens.
 The HIV medicines are grouped into seven drug classes according to how they fight HIV.

 The choice of an HIV treatment regimen depends on a person's individual needs.
 When choosing an HIV treatment regimen, people with HIV and their health care providers consider many factors, including possible side effects of HIV medicines and potential drug interactions.